willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ## Performance

-### How do I tell if the Windows Mixed Reality HMD is rendering at 60Hz or 90Hz framerate?
+### How do I tell if the Windows Mixed Reality headset is rendering at 60Hz or 90Hz framerate?

-The easiest way to check if WMR is running at 60 Hz or 90 Hz is to use the [Device Portal](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal) -> Performance tab.
+The easiest way to check if Windows Mixed Reality is running at 60 Hz or 90 Hz is to use the [Device Portal](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal) -> Performance tab.
-The Headset display -> visual quality settings only affect the rendering of the WMR Home experience.
-If you have a discrete GPU with HDMI 2.0 ports and a CPU with 4+ Physical cores, you should be getting 90 Hz.
-If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to HDMI 2.0 adapter as a workaround.
+The Headset display -> visual quality settings only affect the rendering of the Windows Mixed Reality Home experience.
+* If you have a discrete GPU with HDMI 2.0 ports and a CPU with 4+ physical cores, you should be getting 90 Hz.
+* If your GPU only has a HDMI 1.4 output, you can use a DisplayPort to HDMI 2.0 adapter as a workaround.
 [View the full list of recommended adapters here](https://holodocswiki.com/wiki/Recommended_adapters_for_Windows_Mixed_Reality_Capable_PCs)

 ### What do I do if my PC appears to be running sluggish?